aad99bxp/aad99bxp/README.md

 - 👯 I’m looking to collaborate on **room rental startup**

-- 🤝 I’m also building a community for Data Enthusiasts called [Beyond Data](t.me/beyonddata)
+- 🤝 I’m also building a community for Data Enthusiasts called [Beyond Data](https://t.me/beyonddata)

-- 👨‍💻 All of my projects are available at [abhayaditya.in](abhayaditya.in)
+- 👨‍💻 All of my projects are available at [https://abhayaditya.in/](https://abhayaditya.in/)

 - 📝 I regularly write articles on [https://abhayaditya.in/index.php/blogs/](https://abhayaditya.in/index.php/blogs/)